bartosz25/data-generator-blogging-platform/README.md

 or use the Docker image.

 ### Docker image
+#### Building
+Currently there is one Docker image for all available data stores.
+This situation may change in the future if you encounter some issues with new I/O integrations or with the libraries upgrades.

+Building and releasing a Docker image is a manual task.
+Adapt the `build_image` and `release_docker_image` tasks in the `Makefile`.

+#### Using
 Using the Docker image requires creating a configuration `YAML` file following the schema
 ```yaml
 dataset: